 Once the master password has been set, it must be used for any changes made to the configuration, or anytime that the Device Configuration Wizard is used.

-Note: If you have to reset the password because it was lost, all credentials will be deleted in the system and will need to be re-entered.
+Note: If you must reset the password because it was lost, all credentials will be deleted in the system and will need to be re-entered.

-Once the master authorization password is set, click in the Credentials section.
+Once the master authorization password is set, select the Credentials section.

 Credentials